 |Note: This is the hardware page for Absolute

 Position Encoders.
-To find complete information on usage of these
+To find complete information programming and on usage of these

 encoders, please refer to the